 Examples: Amazon’s Alexa; Google Home; Apple Home Kit.

-Consider which of these many options could improve your home life.
 While the Starship Enterprise-like smart home dream—where everything just miraculously responds to your every command without your having to lift a finger—is still a far-off fantasy, we’re getting a little closer every day.

 Many of these smart devices are extremely user-friendly, requiring no professional help for installation.
 Those who are fairly tech savvy can easily get them up and running, while those who aren’t can ask for a bit of help.
-Once your smart home features are installed, you may wonder how you ever functioned without them.
+After installing some of these smart home features, you may wonder how you ever functioned without them